-She continues to be active in scholarly activity and her current practice areas of interest include: antimicrobial stewardship in the intensive care unit, shock states, heart failure, cardiothoracic surgery, and neurosurgery.
+She continues to be active in scholarly activity and her current practice areas of interest include antimicrobial stewardship in the intensive care unit, hemostasis and reversal of anticoagulation, heart failure, and pharmacist burnout.

 In her spare time, Melissa is a practicing martial artist, having trained in seminars under the grandmasters in Muay Thai kickboxing, Filipino Kali and Eskrima, and Wing Chun Gung Fu.
 She also occasionally goes mountain biking and competes in obstacle course races, most notably the Ragnar Relay race from Miami to Key West in 2014.